All Blog Posts

 Pricing:

-• Free plan for one user, up to five domains, one month of historical data
+• Free plan for one user, up to five websites, and one month of historical data

 ProsCons

-Guaranteed privacy compliance as no personal data is collectedLimited integrations beyond Slack and Webhooks
+No personal data is collected, supporting privacy compliance by designLimited integrations beyond Slack and Webhooks

 Clear, intuitive dashboard designed for quick insightsMay be too minimal for advanced analytics requirements